Debunking Seven Common MBA Myths

 3. “You need high standardized test scores to be considered a competitive applicant.”

 Even if standardized testing is not your forte, you can still get into a competitive MBA program.
 A GMAT or GRE score is only one component of your application.
 For the Full-Time MBA program, strong work experience and undergraduate GPA will counterbalance lower test scores.
 Most top-ranked Online and EMBA programs do not require test scores at all.
-At Baylor, only a handful of students who apply to our Online MBA program choose to submit them.
+At Baylor, only a handful of students who apply to our MBA programs choose to submit their scores.

 4. “An MBA is all you need to make a career change overnight.”